scikit-bio/scikit-bio/README.md

     pip install --allow-all-external --allow-unverified scikit-bio --process-dependency-links .

-If you'd like to install the book's dependencies manually (or some other way than using pip), here's what you'll need:
+If you'd like to install the dependencies manually (or some other way than using pip), you can find those here:

 - [Python](http://www.python.org/) 2.7
 - [numpy](http://www.numpy.org/) >= 1.7